The Diamond Head hike in Oahu, Hawaii offers some of the best views of Honolulu along with a chance to check out an incredible ancient crater!

 With panoramic views from Koko Head to Wai‘anae, the summit of Diamond Head was an ideal site for the coastal defence of Oahu.
 Batteries were built to house the coastal artillery and guns were placed ready to defend.

-The trail is under a mile in length but is strenuous for many due to the steep gradient – in fact you’ll hike to a height of 560 ft to reach the summit.
+If you’re wondering about the Diamond Head hike difficulty, it’s not long but it’s steep!
+The trail is under a mile in length but is strenuous for many due to the steep gradient.
+You’ll hike to a height of 560 ft to reach the summit.

 There’s a wonderful lookout around half way, with a couple of viewpoints that lean right out over the incredible terrain.